Information Bandwidth in Reinforcement Learning

 Advantage: With noise and finite precision (Assumption A2 with $B = 256$): $$H(\text{Adv} \mid \tau, \mathcal{H}) \leq \log_2(256) = 8 \text{ bits}$$

-Information loss: Starting with 1585 bits, policy gradient retains only ~8 bits.
+Information loss: Starting with 1585 bits, the scalar advantage retains only ~8 bits.

 Loss factor: ~200× reduction